MH370 – frankly speaking, the last thing we need now is a missing plane…

 Someone had kept both their eyes closed for a long time now and let these parasites slip in and out on a regular basis.
 Will the incident MH370 disappearance be the catalyst for a real change on how we can tighten the vetting of foreigners coming to the country?

 Anyway, no point to talk about the past at the moment.
 We still have a plane missing and that should be the main focus for now.

 I recall Datuk Azharuddin in one of the press conferences as saying that they wish not to indulge in speculations but rather deploy a more scientific method to identify and search for the missing plane.
 I liked the way he stressed the point and kept his confidence up.

 Of course, having contradictory statements coming from his team does not help in stressing the scientific method to find the plane.
 This lack of information sharing and contradictory statements to the media should stop immediately.

 All statements should be made by only one person and that person is not the IGP, the military key officers, the Transport Minister and the various politicians who try to make their 2 cents (and their share of the limelight) worth at the time of the crisis.
 And that person should be Datuk Azharuddin.

 And speaking of deploying scientific methods to find the missing plane, the last thing we need now is these clowns (surprisingly endorsed by the administration) to make fun of the whole incident.
 There is a big difference between praying in silence and making a sick circus show in an international airport and in front of the foreign media.

 These clowns should be arrested on the spot and thrown into a mental asylum for a long, long time.
 They have turned a serious search and rescue investigation into a laughing stock of the world.
 It was basically a show of the middle finger to the missing passengers, relatives & friends in grieve and the heroic search and rescue team from the various nations.

-Let’s just hope that the plane could be found soon and we can start to investigate on what had really happened.
+Let’s just hope that the plane could be found soon and we can start to investigate what had really happened.